You are here: Home > Child and Family Research Section

 To meet this multifaceted charge, we pursue two integrated multi-age, multi-variate, multi-cultural research programs that are supplemented with a variety of ancillary investigations.
 The research programs represent an en bloc effort.
 The first program is a prospective longitudinal study designed to explore multiple aspects of child development in the context of major socio-demographic comparisons.
 The second program broadens the perspectives of the first to encompass cultural influences on development within the same basic longitudinal framework.
 Our ultimate aims are to promote aware, fit, and motivated children who will grow into knowledgeable, healthy, and happy adults.

-The child, the parent, and the family across the first 2+ decades
+The child, the parent, and the family across the first two+ decades

-Two independent prospective longitudinal studies that cumulatively spanned the age interval from four years to 14 years used multi-wave designs to investigate developmental associations between language and behavioral adjustment (internalizing and externalizing behavior problems) (2).
+Two independent prospective longitudinal studies that cumulatively spanned the age interval from 4 years to 14 years used multi-wave designs to investigate developmental associations between language and behavioral adjustment (internalizing and externalizing behavior problems).
 Altogether, 224 children, their mothers, and teachers provided data.
-We used series of nested path analysis models to determine the most parsimonious and plausible paths among the three constructs over and above stability in each, across age and their covariation at each age.
+Series of nested path analysis models were used to determine the most parsimonious and plausible paths among the three constructs over and above stability in each across age and their covariation at each age.
 In both studies, children with poorer language skills in early childhood had more internalizing behavior problems in later childhood and in early adolescence.
 These developmental paths between language and behavioral adjustment held after taking into consideration children’s nonverbal intellectual functioning, maternal verbal intelligence, education, parenting knowledge, and social desirability bias, as well as family socioeconomic status, and they applied equally to girls and boys.
 A unique longitudinal relation obtains when one intrapersonal characteristic influences another over time apart from temporal stability in each and their concurrent covariation.
 Such developmental paths are conservative and robust and imply that one characteristic shapes another in more than a transient way.
 In two independent prospective longitudinal multimethod multi-informant converging analyses, we reported such pathways between language and internalizing and externalizing behavior problems from early childhood to early adolescence.
 The primary questions addressed by our developmental analyses were: What are the adolescent language outcomes for young children with different levels of behavioral adjustment?
 What are the adolescent behavioral adjustment outcomes for young children with different levels of language skills?
 Two secondary questions were presumptive to these primary questions: Are language and internalizing and externalizing behavioral adjustment stable individual-difference constructs from childhood to adolescence?
 What are the interconnections between language and these two forms of behavioral adjustment at different time points from childhood to adolescence?

 Child development and parenting in multicultural perspective

-Using nationally representative samples of 45,964 two- to nine-year-old children and their primary caregivers in 17 developing countries, we examined the relations between children’s cognitive, language, sensory, and motor disabilities and caregivers’ use of discipline and violence (5).
-Primary caregivers reported on their child’s disabilities and whether they or anyone in their household had used nonviolent discipline, psychological aggression, or physical violence toward the target child or believed that using corporal punishment is necessary.
+Using nationally representative samples of 45,964 2- to 9-year-old children and their primary caregivers in 17 developing countries, we sought to understand relations between children’s cognitive, language, sensory, and motor disabilities and caregivers’ use of discipline and violence.
+Primary caregivers reported on their child’s disabilities and whether they or anyone in their household had used nonviolent discipline, psychological aggression, or physical violence toward the target child and whether they believed that using corporal punishment is necessary.
 Logistic regression analyses supported the hypothesis that children with disabilities are treated more harshly than children without disabilities.
 The findings suggest that policies and interventions are needed to work toward the United Nations’ goals of ensuring that children with disabilities are protected from abuse and violence.

-- Hendricks C, Lansford J, Deater-Deckard K, Bornstein MH.
+- Hendricks C, Lansford JE, Deater-Deckard K, Bornstein MH.
 Associations between child disabilities and caregiver discipline and violence in low- and middle-income countries.
-Child Dev 2013;Epub ahead of print.
+Child Dev 2014;85:513-531.